 We will accept proper certification from a 'competent electrical engineer' who is a suitably trained and qualified person.
 We require a copy of the 'Electrical Installation Certificate' and 'test results'.
 In addition practical tests and certain exposure of work may be required.
 In some cases inspection work to satisfy that Building Regulations have been achieved may be undertaken by third party specialist contractors working for us.

 The term 'competent electrical engineer' means a member of the following organisations:

 Building regulation fees

 Any application to us will be subject to the payment of a Building Regulation fee.
 Details of these charges are available on request.
 Please contact us on the details contained in the box located in the top right hand corner of this page.

 Guidance on the ways of satisfying the fundamental principles of design and installation can be found in the technical rules described in BS 7671 2001 or an equivalent guidance standard, such as the IEE On Site guide.

 Where can I get a copy of the documentation?

 Copies of the new Approved Document P can be downloaded from the Planning Portal website.

 Appropriate consideration should also be taken of the following legislation:

-If you have any queries about any electric work please complete our Electrical Safety Enquiry Form and we will contact you.
+If you have any queries about any electric work please complete our Electrical safety enquiry form, return it to firstname.lastname@example.org and we will contact you.